An interactive demo video is here: Part 2.

 Printing out a single thin line would not be so interesting, so I picked the first 500 cats from Kaggle’s 25k pet image dataset and plotted all of them out under each other.
 The X axis (columns) show each element’s value in a respective cat’s vector, using a temperature-like color, where blue is the lowest (negative) value, red is the highest value and white is close to zero.

 On the Y-axis (rows) we have embeddings from 500 different cat photos (Cat Index: 500 lines/pixels reading from top down).
 Each line (row) is a separate cat, fingerprinted using the same “algorithm”!
 On the X-axis (columns) we have the embedding values computed for each cat.
-Since my vector embeddings have 1000 elements each, the output heatmap is 1000 pixels wide.
+Since my embedding vectors have 1000 elements each, the output heatmap is 1000 pixels wide.

 As you see, it’s not random!
 We definitely do see patterns here!
 To our eyes, it looks like mostly top down lines, with few “disturbances” and outliers.
 This makes sense.
 If the ML model was designed to recognize features from images, not just count raw pixels, and all 500 photos are of cats, it would be expected to see similar outputs for all 500 inputs that all look similar to the “AI eyes” :-)